muppet9010/Factorio-ColonelWill/README.md

 ===================

 - Tested with Factorio 0.17.41
 - Add 7 tiers of expensive technology that unlock a test module.
-Each module is very expensive.
+Each module is very expensive to make.
-- Each of the 7 test modules must be launched in to space in order to win.
+- Each of the 7 test modules must be launched in to space for testing in order to win.
+- A mod GUI will show the current test module to be launched, the completed tests and future tests.
+- A welcome and win message will be shown to each player.
+They can be accessed via the Information button in the mod Gui.

 Escape Pod v2
 ==============